skyfielders/python-skyfield/skyfield/documentation/positions.rst

     Dec: +09deg 05' 09.2"
     Distance: 0.96678 au

+..
+TODO add docstring to Angle as gentle introduction for API docs

+Here we have printed RA and declination using their default units.
+See the :class:`~skyfield.units.Angle` class documentation for the attributes and methods by which you can retrieve and format an angle’s value in units of your own choice.

 If your project specifically requires coordinates expressed in the RA/Dec of an older equinox, you can build a time object and pass it to  :meth:`~ICRF.radec()`: